Opening of AMERIPEX ‘86

 The show included 854 exhibits from more than 50 countries and more than 80 sales booths from member nations of the Universal Postal Union.
 Keeping with the tradition started in 1976, AMERIPEX produced a passport for visitors.
 Collectors could take their passport to the booths of all the different countries and receive a stamp and special cancel.

 Among the show’s popular attractions was the Aristocrats of Philately, which had first been displayed at AMPHILEX ’71.
 The display included 21 of the greatest philatelic items from 20 different collections around the world.
 The 21st item was new for AMERIPEX – in fact it was only discovered a month before the show.
-It was titled “United States One-dollar Stamp Invert of Americana Issue, partial pane of 84.”
-But its better known as the CIA Invert Pane.
+It was titled “United States One-Dollar Stamp Invert of Americana Issue, partial pane of 84.”
+However, it’s better known as the CIA Invert Pane.
 It was a major attraction that many compared to Jenny Inverts from 1918.
-And speaking of Jenny Inverts, one booth had on display 21 Jenny Inverts.
+Speaking of which, one booth had 21 Jenny Inverts on display.

 The show’s planners also invited thousands of children, part of “Benjamin Franklin Stamp Clubs,” to attend the show.
 AMERIPEX organizers helped them arrange field trips to the show and donated $50 to each club to help them get there.

-On May 22, the U.S.P.S. issued a set of four souvenir sheets picturing 35 former Presidents with their signatures and dates in office.
+On May 22, the USPS issued a set of four souvenir sheets picturing 35 former presidents with their signatures and dates in office.
 A 36th stamp pictured the White House.
-Not since 1938 had a series of U.S. stamps been devoted entirely to past U.S. Presidents.
-And with this series, another postal “first” occurred these were the first “mini sheets” produced by the U.S.P.S.
+Not since 1938 had a series of US stamps been devoted entirely to past presidents.
+With this series, another postal “first” occurred – these were the first “mini sheets” produced by the USPS.